digitalheir/java-probabilistic-earley-parser/README.md

     private static final NonTerminal Mod = Category.nonTerminal("Mod");

     // Token types are realized by implementing Terminal, specifically the function hasCategory.
-Terminal is a functional interface. private static final Terminal transitiveVerb = (StringTerminal) token -> token.obj.matches("(hit|chased)");
+Terminal is a functional interface.
+    // Note that tokens can be of multiple terminal types (homographs: "bank" as a noun or "bank" as a verb) private static final Terminal transitiveVerb = (StringTerminal) token -> token.obj.matches("(hit|chased)");
     // Some utility terminal types are pre-defined: private static final Terminal the = new CaseInsenstiveStringTerminal("the");